Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 humpback whale

-Huge sea animals live in the expanses of the ocean - WHALES, which feed on small crustaceans.
-One of the species is the bowhead or northern whale.
+In the vastness of the ocean live huge sea animals– WHALES that feed on small crustaceans.
+One of the species is Greenland or northern whale.
 It reaches a length of 15-18 meters.
-Like many other whales, instead of teeth, it has special plates in its mouth - “whalebone”.
-They serve to get food.
+Like many other whales, in its mouth instead of teeth it has special plates called “whalebone”.
+They serve to obtain food.

 Slide 18

 Arctic reserve.
 Located on Wrangel Island, it was organized in 1976.
-The island is home to the largest of the ungulates of the Arctic - the musk ox, or musk ox, brought to the reserve from America.
-This beast in the distant past lived on the territory of our country, but then disappeared.
-It survived in North America.
+The island is home to the largest ungulate animal in the Arctic - the musk ox, or musk ox, brought to the reserve from America.
+This animal lived in the territory of our country in the distant past, but then disappeared.
+It survives in North America.
 And now scientists have again decided to settle him on Wrangel Island.

-After examining it in the figure, guess why it is called that.
+Having looked at it in the picture, guess why it is called that.

 Slide 19

-One of the rare animals of the Arctic is the arctic fox.
-The color of the polar fox is both black and bluish-gray and light gray.
-True, for the most part, arctic foxes are entirely white, only there are black hairs at the tip of the tail.
-Arctic foxes have perfectly adapted to the harsh conditions of the Arctic.
+One of the rare animals of the Arctic is the Arctic fox.
+The color of the Arctic fox can be either black, bluish-gray or light gray.
+True, for the most part, arctic foxes are completely white, only at the tip of the tail there are black hairs.
+Arctic foxes have adapted perfectly to harsh conditions Arctic.
 In the summer they feed on small rodents, and in the winter they pick up leftovers from the polar bear's lunch.
-They get sea fish thrown by the waves, sea urchins, dead seal cubs.
+They get thrown out by the waves sea fish, sea urchins, dead seal cubs.
 Seabird colonies are a source of eggs and chicks.

 Slide 20

-The Arctic is the realm of ice and snow The Arctic is the realm of ice and snow
+The Arctic - the kingdom of ice and snow The Arctic - the kingdom of ice and snow

 Illumination polar day and polar night northern lights